Sam-Chug/CSus2-Editor/CSus2Editor/Readme.txt

 ==Loading Note Sequence==
-CLicking "Load Sequence" under the "File" menu button will open a prompt asking for a sequence.
+Clicking "Load Sequence" under the "File" menu button will open a prompt asking for a sequence.
 Paste your note sequence in the text box and press the enter key, and your song will be loaded into the editor.
 Beware, only sequences that follow this program's output format will work!

 ==Tips==